Conditional estimates for $L$-functions in the Selberg class II: Introduction

 \subsection{On upper and lower bounds for $\cL\in\cS$}

-Estimates for logarithms and logarithmic derivatives of $L$-functions have applications to other interesting number theory questions.
-These include the number of zeros and the argument of the Selberg class functions~\cite{Carneiro, ChirreANote, Palojarvi,SimonicSonRH}, number of primes, primes in arithmetic progressions and their generalizations~\cite{Davenport,EHP,MontgomeryVaughan}, characterization of positive-definite integral quadratic forms that are co-prime-universal for $p$ \cite{BC2024}, Mertens' theorem~\cite{SimonicLfunctions}, moments of functions~\cite{SoundMoments} and character sums~\cite{Cech}.
+Estimates for logarithms and logarithmic derivatives of $L$-functions have applications to many other interesting number theory questions.
+These include the number of zeros and the argument of the Selberg class functions~\cite{Carneiro, ChirreANote, Palojarvi,SimonicSonRH}, number of primes, primes in arithmetic progressions, Goldbach summatory functions and their generalizations~\cite{BEHP2024,Davenport,EHP,MontgomeryVaughan}, characterization of positive-definite integral quadratic forms that are co-prime-universal for $p$ \cite{BC2024}, Mertens' theorem~\cite{SimonicLfunctions}, moments of functions~\cite{BF2023,SoundMoments} and character sums~\cite{Cech}.
+Numerical estimates for the logarithms are helpful, for example, when verifying that the Generalized Riemann hypothesis holds up to some height (see e.g. \cite{Booker2006}).

 In 1924--1925, Littlewood showed~\cite{LittlewoodOnTheZeros,LittlewoodOnTheRiemann} that under the Riemann Hypothesis (RH), we have

 for some $C>0$, $1/2+\delta\leq\sigma\leq1-\delta$, fixed $\delta\in(0,1/4)$ and $t$ large enough.
 It is possible to extend his techniques in~\cite{LittlewoodOnTheRiemann} (see also~\cite[Section 14.5]{Titchmarsh}) to the region right of the $1$-line, see~\cite[Section 14.33]{Titchmarsh}, and obtain